-Myrtle Beach, South Carolina is located on the Grand Strand – a 60 mile stretch of beaches along the East Coast of the Atlantic Ocean.
+Myrtle Beach, South Carolina, is located on the Grand Strand – a 60 mile stretch of beaches along the East Coast.
 It is a popular vacation destination with many resorts to choose from along with activities and attractions to keep you entertained for days.
 Myrtle Beach has one of America’s tallest Ferris wheels, incredible attractions such as Ripley’s Believe it or Not and an amusement park that children will never want to leave.

 Guest post by JaMeka Ramnath